Skip to main content

 A screenshot is captured and checked for completeness.
 Issues are fixed automatically for up to 3 iterations.

-Roughly 60% of the pipeline is deterministic scripts (extraction, rendering, measurements) and 40% is AI reasoning (section planning, notes, anomaly detection).
+Roughly 60% of the pipeline is deterministic scripts (parsing the .md, rendering tables, measurements) and 40% is AI reasoning (resolving the spec onto live layers, completeness checks).
 Output is highly consistent across runs.

 Tips for better output